 Q. What do I need to provide to my employer?

-A. You need to provide the following details to your employer:
+A. You need to provide your e-commerce details to your employer.
+These details consist of:

 - your SMSF's ABN

 - your SMSF's bank account details (BSB and account number)

 You can forward these details directly to your employer using SMSF DataFlow.
 We suggest you contact your employer to ensure they have the right details on file and to confirm the date they are planning to be SuperStream ready.